lib/pq/README.md

 establishment.
 Environment variables have a lower precedence than explicitly provided connection parameters.

+Note that the connection parameter `client_encoding` (which sets the text encoding for the connection) may be set but must be "UTF8", matching with the same rules as Postgres.
+It is an error to provide any other value.

 See http://www.postgresql.org/docs/current/static/libpq-connect.html.

 For compatibility with libpq, the following special connection parameters are